andyjm3/BlockSPDOT/README.md

 # BlockSPDOT
 This repo contains code implementation for paper:

-"Riemannian block SPD coupling manifold and its application to optimal transport" (TBA)
+"Riemannian block SPD coupling manifold and its application to optimal transport" https://arxiv.org/abs/2201.12933

 The code makes use of
 <ol>